 The Credited States is the largest market for consumer goods in the world, yet it is also one of the slowest growing markets.
-All companies are faced with the necessity of developing truly global marketing strategies in the face of increasing competition from American, Japanese, European and other global competitors.
-This course helps prepare the manger for these challenges by investigating specific success criteria in the world's major markets.
-Cultural, political, economic, and institutional factors are discussed and their implications for marketing strategies are explored.
+All companies are faced with the necessity of developing truly global marketing strategies in the face of increasing competition from American, Japanese, political, economic, and institutional factors are discussed and their implications for marketing strategies are explored.